-In the present study the researcher used descriptive research design to describe the quality of life among patients receiving Palliative Care services .The total number of 196 patients receiving palliative care services under Community Health Center, Ambalappara is considered as a population in the study.
+In the present study the researcher used research design to describe the quality of life among patients receiving Palliative Care services .The total number of 196 patients receiving palliative care services under Community Health Center, Ambalappara is considered as a population in the study.
 The researcher opted simple random sampling for the present study.
 Out of 196 units, 100 alternate numbers were picked from the list given by the Medical Officer.
 Tool used for this study was interview schedule.
-The schedule consists of questions regarding socio-demographic background and quality of life of the patients receiving palliative care services.
+In this schedule there were questions regarding socio-demographic background and quality of life of the patients receiving palliative care services.
 Quality of Life (QOL) scale developed by Vidhubala.
 E. et al. (2005) was used to measure the physical, psychological, socio, economic and spiritual well being of patients.
-The reliability of the scale was calculated through the Cronbach Alpha test.
-The value was 0.90 and Split -half reliability of 0.74.
+The reliability of the scale was calculated through the Cronbach Alpha value of 0.90 and Split -half reliability of 0.74.
 The validity was established through face/content validity.
-Three point rating scale was used to elicit the response from the respondents.
+Three point rating scale will add to elicit the response from the respondent.
+It was prepared in the form of 'Always' or 'Sometimes' or 'Never' questions.